 The Federal Ministry of Justice also gave its assurance that the implementation of a complaint register at the Vienna-Simmering correctional institution has been accomplished at the beginning of 2015.
-All incoming complaints are now forwarded to the management, which registers the complaint with a consecutive number.
+All incoming complaints are now forwarded to the management, which registers the complaint with a consecutive number

-Analysis and planning of "complaint register" by mid-2015 at earliest With respect to the implementation of an appropriate module in the integrated prison administration, the Federal Ministry of Justice states that the available resources of the prison administration and the IT-provider for Federal Departments in Austria will likely be needed until the summer of 2015 for the nationwide expansion of the integrated prison administration module for administrative penalty proceedings.
+With respect to the implementation of an appropriate module in the integrated prison administration, the Federal Ministry of Justice states that the available resources of the prison administration and the IT-provider for Federal Departments in Austria will likely be needed until the summer of 2015 for the nationwide expansion of the integrated prison administration module for administrative penalty proceedings.
 Consequently, the IT experts will not be available to analyse and plan the "complaint register" module until mid-2015 at the earliest.